Tyrrrz/PolyShim/Readme.md

 // On newer frameworks, this relies on the native implementations.
 // On older frameworks, this relies on PolyShim.
-// Same code seamlessly works everywhere. var index = new Index(1, fromEnd: true);
+// Same code works everywhere without any changes. var index = new Index(1, fromEnd: true);
 var range = new Range(
     new Index(3),